Podcast Promotion

 Part of adding value also means giving some things away.
 Don’t worry – you don’t have to reveal your episode’s big secret/lesson/story, but it’s smart to give your subscriber’s something that exhibits just how much value they’ll get out of the full episode.

-We go into more detail about promoting your podcast on social media in our full guide: How to Promote a Podcast on Social Media.
+We go into more detail about your social media strategy in our full guide: How to Promote a Podcast on Social Media.

 That said, some of your content should be self-promotional.
 Aim for an 80/20 spread, 80% of content should be valuable and 20% should be promotional.